 Traveling Will Change You in Ways School Never Will

 In other words: You don’t realize what you have until it’s gone—or you’re gone from it.
-Traveling to places that have less by your personal standards will inevitably make you more appreciative of the people and things you treasure.
+Traveling to places that have less by your personal standards?
+It will inevitably make you more appreciative of the people and things you treasure.

 Likewise, traveling to places where people seem to have more, or eat better, or meditate and pray better, or balance work and life better, etc. might ignite a fire under you to obtain the same quality of life upon your return.

-Besides, when you’re at home in your dorm, in a classroom, on campus or wherever it may be, your responses to different cultures are very often molded by the company you keep, and you consciously or subconsciously temper your curiosity because of that.
-That’s because the company you keep is often similar to you—as humans, we are all creatures of habit.
+Besides, when you’re at home in your dorm, in a classroom, on campus or wherever it may be, your responses to different cultures are very often molded by the company you keep.
+And you consciously or subconsciously temper your curiosity because of that.

 Traveling opens your eyes and arms with modesty and empathy; the more we understand each other’s inimitable lives, cultures and adversities, the more mindful of one another we become.

 Science has even proved it time and time again.
-For example, in the aforementioned Contiki study, three quarters of travelers also said that travel has created an awareness of other cultures that has led to increased tolerance and/or compassion, and well more than half said they often feel a sense of kinship with people from different ethnic groups.
+For example, in the aforementioned Contiki study, three quarters of travelers also said that travel has created an awareness of other cultures.
+This has led to increased tolerance and/or compassion.
+And well more than half said they often feel a sense of kinship with people from different ethnic groups.

-Research lead by German scientists also found that students who had studied abroad for at least one semester are generally higher in extraversion than those who choose not to travel during their studies.
-They also tend to show an increase in open-mindedness toward new experiences, cordiality and emotional stability.
+Research lead by German scientists also found that students who had studied abroad for at least one semester tend to show an increase in open-mindedness toward new experiences, cordiality and emotional stability.

 But Degrees Open Doors…